valueflows/valueflows/docs/examples/ex-exchange.md

 #### Retail exchange

-An exchange without prior agreement.
+An exchange without prior commitments.
+Note we are still using the Agreement to tie together the reciprocal events, even there were no commitments ahead of time.

 ![retail diagram](https://rawgit.com/valueflows/valueflows/master/release-doc-in-process/exch-pos.png)